Home » Computer Guides » Copy A CD To Computer Without Any Loss Of Sound Quality

 Select your music CD to rip it.

 By default WMP will rip CDs in the MP3 format.
 That’s not what you’re after.
-To make a perfect digital copy of the CD, you’ll need to change it to use the WAV format.
+To make a perfect digital copy of the CD, you’ll need to change it to use either the WAV format or FLAC format.

 On the toolbar, click Rip Settings.
-Then hover on Format and select WAV (lossless).
+Then, on the menu that opens, hover your pointer on Format.

 If you can’t see the Rip Settings button, click the small chevron icon next to Rip CD.